 Business processes play a vital role in the proper functioning of a successful business by reducing expenditures, improving efficiency, motivating employees and ultimately helping you focus more on your customers.
 No matter how good your sales and marketing are, if your processes aren’t up to the task, there’s a good chance you’ll let your customers down.

 If you’ve been so busy working the work this year (and haven’t we all!), there’s probably room for improvement or refinement.
 You can grow yourself out of business, or into debt, if you don’t have sound processes, not to mention the impact on customer service and reputation.
-Fortunately, you can take a deep breath, because there’s still time to tweak how work gets done in your business before the end of the year.
-Here’s a suggested approach:

 - Identify your current processes.
 Identify the 8-10 processes that play a key role in your revenue and profitability.
 If you already have processes, note which have the greatest impact and focus on those.